 I remember feeling comfortable as soon as I got there.
 It felt right.
 The staff were friendly and enthusiastic, and the campus was nice.
 I remember going home and knowing that’s where I wanted to go.

-The Surrey ICE Scholarship was the cherry on top for me.
-Knowing the Department of Civil and Environmental Engineering had such great links with industry meant a lot.
+The Surrey/ICE Scholarship was the cherry on top for me.
+Knowing the School of Sustainability, Civil and Environmental Engineering had such great links with industry meant a lot.
 I wanted work experience and a strong chance of getting a good job when I graduated.

 I wanted a way to practically solve some of the issues we were learning about, such as climate change, disparities in wealth and poverty, flooding, etc. Being the first in my family to attend university, it was important I obtained a job from my studies, so this led me to civil engineering.

 I enjoyed the group aspects of the course.
 In our first year, we went on a geology trip to Dartmoor, which brought us all together as a cohort.
 I also really enjoyed the variety of modules on offer.
 This meant I didn’t have to pigeonhole myself.

 My favourite year by far was my masters year.
 You pick the modules that interest you the most and it was exciting to be learning niche topics, often in lecturers’ research areas.